Skip to content

 AI Feature Diagnostic Audit

-A common response to low adoption is to iterate on the prompts or switch models.
-But the real blockers are usually elsewhere: the feature doesn't show up at the right moment, users can't tell when to trust it, or there's no data on whether it actually helps.
-Meanwhile, users are forming the habit of ignoring it.
+A common response is to iterate on the prompts or switch models.
+But the real blockers are usually elsewhere: the AI shows up at the wrong moment, users can't tell when to trust the output, fallback paths are missing, or there's no measurement of whether it's actually working.
+Meanwhile, users form the habit of working around it.

 Book Free Intro Call Email me directly